PacktPublishing/starter-blog/README.md

 ### Creating a new page and linking between pages
 **What was covered in this section:**
-* A quick recap: how linking between pages normally works in React
-* Duplicating our index page
+* Duplicating our index page so we have a dummy second page to link to
+* Adding a temporary element on each page that we'll use to link pages
-* Introducing Gatsby Link and linking our 2 pages
+* Importing Gatsby's link component and linking our pages

-**Resources:**